Home Insurance FAQs

 Why do I have to insure my home for more than it’s worth?

-The amount you paid for your home or could sell it for today is referred to as the Market Value.
-The Market Value will take into account the age, condition, and size of your home as well as the value of your land (how desirable the location is and property size).
+The amount you paid for your home or could sell it for today is referred to as the market value.
+The Market Value will take into account the age, condition, and size of your home as well as the value of your land.
 The value you insure your home for is referred to as the Rebuilding Cost; the estimated cost to rebuild a brand new home at the same location.
 In most cases the rebuilding cost will exceed the market value.